 I never thought I had an artistic bone in my body even thought I loved to create with my hands.
 In fact, in high school, I begged my mother to help me complete my final art project for the year.
 It was a painting of ocean waves and I just couldn’t get the perspective right (even though I loved every moment of creating it).
 Of course within five minutes, she had the waves jumping out of the canvas.
 How did she do that?!
 I wish I had that talent!

-My parents told me when I entered collage that I should focus on a career that would ‘pay the bills’ – something that would be ‘dependable.’
+My parents told me when I entered college that I should focus on a career that would ‘pay the bills’ – something that would be ‘dependable.’
 Part of me wanted to continue to create with my hands but I also didn’t think that I had ‘the gift’ that my parents did.
 I followed a very safe path down the road of business administration and eventually earned an MBA in international marketing.

 Flash forward twenty years and I found myself as a successful business analyst in the consumer packaged goods industry.
 I was traveling too much and the stress of the job was really starting to affect my health.
 I decided to find a hobby to distract me from the tough days of my corporate life.
 After taking a glass bead making class with my mom and sister, I set my sights on creating jewelry from glass beads that I made.